jrenjiaqi/Server-Management-System/README.md

 # Server-Management-System

 ## About this Project
-This is a Server Management System written in Angular and Java Spring Boot, with the [Spring Initializer](https://start.spring.io/).
+This is a Server Management System written in Angular and Java Spring Boot, with [Spring Initializer](https://start.spring.io/).

 The project is based off of an [online tutorial](https://youtu.be/1zCvBCqmUuo), undertaken to gain exposure in server management via Angular and Java Spring Boot.